ruien0630/teamfyp/output_md/Singapura Finance - Annual Report 2020.md

 1st fold here

 ![Image](output_md\Singapura Finance - Annual Report 2020_artifacts\image_000029_7633ea4d31a04e1674d702f4016f826901296b9ab3f7897310040bd06e0609b2.png)
+**Description**: The image showcases the logo for "Singapura Finance," with the word "Singapura" in large, black, sans-serif font above "富雅金融 FINANCE," where the Chinese characters "富雅金融" are followed by the word "FINANCE" in smaller, purple, sans-serif font; a stylized purple bird, reminiscent of a phoenix, is positioned to the upper right of the word "Singapura," adding a symbolic element to the overall design.

 **Description**: The image shows the logo for "Singapura Finance," with the word "Singapura" in bold black letters above the Chinese characters "富雅金融" and the English word "FINANCE" in a smaller, plum-colored font; a stylized plum-colored bird icon resembling a phoenix is positioned to the upper right of the name.